Listed below are the previous releases of Javelin, to view what features where introduced in each of the releases click the buttons below.

 - Quotation Items now has “Update Descriptions” button which will refresh the Part No and Descriptions from Estimates or Parts for all lines

-- ROO Drg Issue now visible within Stock Details Inquiry (2011r2)
+- ROO Drg Issue now visible within Stock Details Enquiry (2011r2)

-- Parts can be marked "Exclude from Authorization".
-This will exclude the Part from the Authorize Structure Treeview
+- Parts can be marked "Exclude from Authorisation".
+This will exclude the Part from the Authorise Structure Treeview

 - “Create Returns Note” menu renamed “Sales Returns Notes”

 - Failed Count Report now has Value and Nett Value totals

 All users should appreciate the MRP engine is a powerful tool , churning through supply and demand of everything in the database and making a series of suggestions about what to do to maintain a status quo.
 More recently the results have become somewhat easier to interpret with the introduction of the MRP treeview.
 The first part of the MAP development takes this concept further.